COWBOY SHOWCASE

 Unusual saddle made by the John Clark Saddlery Company in Portland Oregon.
 The estimated date is late 1800's to early 1900's.
 Some of the features are a brand marking on both sides which is the letter M crowned with a sun burst.
 Their is also the number 8 on the center of the pommel.
 The horn is metal and looks like it had be covered with polished nickel.
 The seat is a rough out type with a brochette design.
 Stirrups are wood and measure across the inside 4.5 inches.
 Measurements from the inside of pommel to the back edge of the seat are 13-inches, and 15-inches from the back edge of horn to the back of the seat.
 And the measurement from the base of the horn while touching the seat to the back edge is 18-inches.
 The tree is also in excellent condition and not broken.
 The approximate weight is around 20-pounds.

-We would appreciate your emailing with any ideas about the original use of this light-weight saddle.
+emailing with any ideas about the original use of this light-weight saddle.

 Below is a great explanation from a visitor...